 An exception – if Katie drove at the direction of her employer, instead of traveling as a passenger, her employer must pay for all of her time driving, regardless of her normal work hours.

 Any Work Time

-It’s safe to assume that if an employee is performing work in or outside of their regular work schedule, they should be compensated by their employer.
+It’s safe to assume that if employees are working in or outside of their regular work schedule, you should pay them.
 Here’s a more detailed look at the FLSA regulations.